SandyRodger/JS_210/schwetank.md

 ### assignments and comparison

-- implicitly converts one to a the same type.  "implicit type coercion".
-This is quite unpredictable, so it's recommended to avoid this.
+- implicitly converts one operand's type to match the other so they're the same type.
+- "implicit type coercion" is quite unpredictable, so it's recommended to avoid it.
 - `let y = 1` this is declaration AND assignment
-- assignment will always return a boolean.
+- comparison will always return a boolean.

 ### variable scope, especially how variables interact with function definitions and blocks